leybme/promt-extension/README.md

 - **📝 Save Custom Prompts**: Create and store your own prompt templates
 - **🔄 Quick Access**: Right-click context menu to instantly copy prompts to clipboard
-- **🎯 Pre-built Templates**: Comes with 8 ready-to-use prompt templates for common coding tasks
+- **🎯 Pre-built Templates**: Comes with 10 ready-to-use prompt templates for general-purpose tasks
 - **✏️ Edit & Manage**: Full CRUD operations - create, read, update, and delete prompts
 - **🎨 Beautiful UI**: Modern, responsive interface with gradient design
 - **💾 Local Storage**: All prompts are stored locally in your browser